Luxury Fashion Brand Loewe Pulls Outfit That Resembles Concentration Camp Uniforms

 Last week, the brand introduced the William De Morgan capsule collection, inspired by the 19th-Century British potter and ceramicist.
 Some items in the collection are selling for as much as $5,000.

 However, one item in the collection is considerably less expensive than the others, though still bearing a hefty price tag.
-The two-piece ensemble, with a price tag of $1,840, features a pair of pants and a blazer, with stark black and white vertical stripes.
-According to The Sun, the ensemble is called “Stripe Workwear Jacket White/Black.”
+The two-piece ensemble, with a price of $1,840, features a pair of pants and a blazer, with stark black and white vertical stripes.
+As reported by The Sun, the ensemble is called “Stripe Workwear Jacket White/Black.”
 According to the original post on the brand’s website, the outfit was intended to “capture a freedom of imagination.”

 Indeed, before it was noticed for all the wrong reasons, designer Jonathan Anderson said that the collection “has a sort of wizardry about it, kind of like an early Harry Potter.”

-However, not everyone is taking it that way, noting that the outfit calls to mind the pajamas that prisoners in Nazi concentration camps wore during the Holocaust, as pointed out by fashion-industry watcher Diet Prada.
+However, not everyone is taking it that way, noting that the outfit calls to mind the pajamas that prisoners in Nazi concentration camps wore during the Holocaust, as pointed out by fashion industry-watcher Diet Prada.

 View this post on Instagram